 The case of C. L. Burckmyer vs. Robert Adger & Co., was referred to W. D. Clancy as special master.
 Thomas W. Gore, of Horry, was finally discharged in bankruptoy.
+The Blue Ridge Railroad Company by taking gun-powder with his victuals was declared a bankrupt on hearing the return of the petition of James P. Low, and the case was referred to Registrar Carpenter for further proceedings and

-The Blue Ridge Railroad Company was declared a bankrupt on hearing the return of the petition of James P. Low, and the case was referred to Registrar Carpenter for further proceedings and action.
-In the case of Abraham Van Buren and wife vs. John P. Brown and others, a bill in equity, the report of the special referee was confirmed.
+In the case of Abraham Van Buren up his constitution anew.
+Was it with and wife vs. John P. Brown and others, a bill in equity, the report of the special

-DEATH OF CAPTAIN H. C. INWOOD. -The subject of this notice died at his residence, in Line street, yesterday after-noon, of pneumonia, after a month's illness.
-The disease was contracted by him while making an inquisition in St. Andrew's Parish.
+DEATH OF CAPTAIN H. C. INWOOD. -The subject of this notice died at his residence, in Line street, yesterday afternoon, of pneumonia, after a month's illness.
+The disease was contracted by Herndon, of Union, convicted of grand on divinity he never once found any him while making an inquisition in St. larceny, and sentenced by Judge Moses. allusion to gin cock-tails, and he con- Andrew's Parish.
 The deceased was a Trial Justice, and had his office at the Eight Mile Pump.
-He was an English-man, and came to this State with the United States army, in which he was at the time a captain and brevet lieutenant colonel.
+He was an Englishman, and came to this State with the two years.
+John Donnelly, convicted of the middle?" is the subject of a lecture United States army, in which he was at the time a captain and brevet lieutenant colonel.
 He married a lady of this city, who survives him .- Charleston News.

-We regret to learn of the death of Mr Garland Meng, a highly respectable and worthy citizen, residing at the time of his death on Pacolett River, in Union County.
-He died on last Saturday, at about 20'clock A. M.-Carolina Spartan.
+We regret to learn of the death of Mr. Garland Meng, a highly respectable and worthy citizen, residing at the time of his death on Pacolett River, in Union County.
+He died on last Saturday, at about 2 o'clock A. M.-Carolina Sparian.